JJ Kavanagh and Sons: Fleet

-The company's coach fleet, which operates on intercity services, is made up of over 100 modern Setra 400 series Neoplan Tourliner and as of late Mercedes Tourismo coaches which feature air conditioning, reclining seats, on-board toilets, seatbelts, USB sockets and audio/visual facilities.
+The company's coach fleet, which operates on intercity services, is made up of over one hundred Setra 400 series Neoplan Tourliner and Mercedes Tourismo coaches.
+The feature air conditioning, reclining seats, on-board toilets, seatbelts, USB sockets and audio/visual facilities.
 The number plate of each bus is made up entirely of number ones.

 It was the first coach company in Ireland to introduce free Wi-Fi onto some of its coaches in 2009.

 The bus fleet operated by the company on the town and city routes is made up of Mercedes-Benz Citaros.

 J. J. Kavanagh & Sons became the first operator of the MCV Evora in Ireland, taking delivery of three examples in early 2018.

 Other works

-JJ Kavanagh and Sons plays a very active role in the Kilkenny and Carlow G.A.A. scene, sponsoring numerous of the hurling and gaelic football competitions in the counties.
-They currently sponsor the Kilkenny camogie team.
+JJ Kavanagh and Sons plays a role in the Kilkenny and Carlow Gaelic Athletic Association (GAA) scene, sponsoring several of the hurling and Gaelic football competitions in the counties.
+They also sponsor the Kilkenny camogie team.